 Have fun – it shows in the pictures

 The best pictures are the ones that elicit a reaction from the viewer, and the best reaction is a smile.
 The best way to get that reaction is to have fun in the pictures.
 Enjoy yourselves and participate in the activities.
 If you don’t get through all the pictures you wanted to take in the time you gave yourselves, don’t worry.
 The quality of the pictures is more important than how long the process takes.

 Take your time, but don’t let your momentum slow down.
 This is a really important project; give it the time and energy it deserves.

-Related ArticlesCriminal Background Checks for Adoption Adoption process Reasons to adopt a child How much does it cost to adopt a child Requirements to adopt a child Adoption Statistics Adoption after infertility Looking to adopt a baby girl or boy Adoption for same sex couples Open, Semi-open and Closed Adoptions 5 Things to know before you choose an adoption attorney 5 Tips for choosing and adoption agency or professional Why ANLC Immediate Adoption Situations Applying to Adopt Frequently Asked Questions Home Study Process
+Related ArticlesCriminal Background Checks for Adoption Adoption process Reasons to adopt a child How much does it cost to adopt a child Requirements to adopt a child Adoption Statistics Adoption after infertility Looking to adopt a baby girl or boy Adoption for same sex couples Open, Semi-open and Closed Adoptions Comparing Adoption Agencies, Attorneys, Consultants and Facilitators 5 Tips for choosing and adoption agency or professional Why ANLC Immediate Adoption Situations Applying to Adopt Frequently Asked Questions Home Study Process